-- Broad-scale habitat conservation measures for the species, including conservation of low-scale crops, conservation of plant barriers and reduction of pesticide use. - Appropriate management of forest land, including maintaining old trees, preventing fires, and limiting forest road construction. - > Educational campaigns, targeting hunting organisations, to reduce poaching. - Power lines should be marked or undergrounded to reduce conflicts in critical areas for the species. - Maintain and improve monitoring of the species (Tucker and Heath 1994).
+➤ Broad-scale habitat conservation measures for the species, including conservation of low-scale crops, conservation of plant barriers and reduction of pesticide use.

+Appropriate management of forest land, including maintaining old trees, preventing fires and limiting forest road construction.

+Educational campaigns, targeting hunting organisations, to reduce poaching.

+Power lines should be marked or undergrounded to reduce conflicts in important areas for the species.

+Maintain and improve monitoring of the species (Tucker and Heath 1994).

-In Greece, the booted eagle is a summer visitor and a transient migrant, with a fairly wide distribution.
-It nests mainly in northern Thrace, northern Greece, North.
+In Greece the booted eagle is a summer visitor and a transient migrant, with a fairly wide distribution.
+It nests mainly in northern Thrace, northern Greece, northern Greece, northern Greece, northern Greece, northern Greece, Northern Greece, North.
 Epirus and central Greece, where it is rather rare (Handrinos and Akriotis 1997).